maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 Your browser does not support the video tag.
 </video>

-As it can be seen on the video, the spiral design is not very big, very simple and easy to make and assemble, has a nice resolution, features low backlash and are easily changeable to increase or reduce the resolution (number of revolutions, materials, ...).
+As it can be seen in the video, the spiral design is not very big, very simple and easy to make and assemble, has a nice resolution, features low backlash, and are easily changeable to increase or reduce the resolution (number of revolutions, materials, ...).

 Another mirrored spiral could be added on top to reduce the torsion and improve the rigidity of the mechanism.
 We did not find it necessary but it might be a way to improve the system response and increase the number of revolutions (and thus the resolution) without losing too much rigidity.